How to Brain Tan a Squirrel

 “The scrotum of a buck, tanned with the hair on, makes a good tobacco-pouch.”

-That's all there is to it.
+That’s all to it.
 Leave me your questions in the comment section below.
 Does anyone have tips to add about tanning?
 We would enjoy hearing from you.